theghostrecords/orientdb-example/README.md

   * PUT /customer?id={id}
     * This endpoints adds an HasStayed edge from the Customer to the Hotel
     * It does this by using the method: OrientVertex#addEdge
+    * It also sets a property on the Customer vertex within the same transaction (OrientVertex#setProperty)

 # How to reproduce the bug:
 * Open orientdb studio on http://localhost:2480 and login